lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ## Debug mode

-Odoo can sometimes operate in a special mode called the `debug` mode.
+Konvergo ERP can sometimes operate in a special mode called the `debug` mode.
 It is used for two main purposes:

   * display additional information/fields for some particular screens,

-  * provide some additional tools to help developer debug the Odoo interface.
+  * provide some additional tools to help developer debug the Konvergo ERP interface.

 The `debug` mode is described by a string.
 An empty string means that the `debug` mode is not active.
 Otherwise, it is active.
 If the string contains